Post-truth: Friedrich Nietzsche

+Therefore, the truth (and above all the belief in it) is an error, but it is an error necessary for life: "Truth is a kind of error without which a certain kind of living creature would not be able to live".
+(The Will to Power, KGW VII, 34 [253].)

 Max Weber

 Critical theory and continental philosophy

 Some influential philosophers are skeptical of the division between facts and values.
 They argue that scientific facts are socially produced through relations of power.